Substra/substra-tools/README.md

 # Substra-tools

-Python package defining base classes for assets submitted on the platform:
+Python package defining base classes for Dataset (data opener script) and wrappers to execute functions submitted on the platform.

-- Dataset: data opener script

 This repository also contains a [Dockerfile](https://github.com/Substra/substra-tools/pkgs/container/substra-tools) to execute the user
 Python scripts on the Substra platform.
 This is currently needed to easily